-Sensitive Area Plans and Erosion and Sediment Control Plans will be prepared and implemented, consistent with the SWMP to manage specific environmental aspects at each of the Construction sites.
+Sensitive Area Plans (SAPs) and Erosion and Sediment Control Plans (ESCPs) will be prepared and implemented, consistent with the SWMP to manage specific environmental aspects at each of the construction sites.
+Controls required for works on waterfront land will be managed in line with management approaches in Table 3-1.

-Ponds will remain in place until the site is rehabilitated such that the sediment loading, and suspended solids are suitable for discharge to the reservoir.
-Basins can then be removed or left to naturally fill with sediment.
+Basins will remain in place until the site is rehabilitated such that the sediment loading, and suspended solids are suitable for discharge to the reservoir.
+Concrete lining will be removed from basins, and disposed of at a location certified to accept it and the basins will be left to naturally fill with sediment.
+If the basin's water quality doesn't meet the WQO criteria, SHL manage the water in accordance with relevant water licences or in consultation with the EPA.